mikaelbr/writings/js-syntax-series/function-arguments.md

 have `global` or `process`.
 There's also a variable that is automatically and contextually created: `arguments`.
-If we refer to the variable `arguments` inside a normal function (non-arrow function, see below) it's populated with data passed to the function:
+If we refer to the variable `arguments` inside a normal function (non-arrow function, see below) it's populated with data passed to the function.
+This way we can create variadic functions.
+Functions that can take any number of arguments (or any arity if you will):

 ```js
 function logAll(/* no explicit parameters */) {